rutvikshah29/HTML-personal-site/README.md

 # HTML-personal-site
-Created a basic HTML personal site.
+Created a personal site using HTML and CSS.